+Heading out to vacation, so this week will feature some favorite previous posts.
+The one below is especially relevant since this year we're in the car rather than on a plane!
 The age of Apple has made a big difference in our ability to entertain our kids when we travel.
-The Macs, iPad, iPhones, and the iPods give us a slew of options that I would have killed for as a child.
-However, Billy and I impose a two hour-ish “electronic” limit on our kids regardless of the length of the trip.
-At some point, this means that the kids have had enough screen time and it is time to power down and spend time together as a family…just like they did in the “olden days.”
-That means that, at this point, we usually have to bust out car games or “find” things to talk about.
+The Macs, iPads, iPhones, and iPods give us a slew of options that I would have killed for as a child.
+However, Billy and I impose a two hour-ish "electronic" limit on our kids regardless of the length of the trip.
+At some point, this means that the kids have had enough screen time and it is time to power down and spend time together as a family...just like they did in the "olden days."
+That means that, at this point, we usually have to bust out car games or "find" things to talk about.

 Call us gluttons for punishment.